-We continue to search for attractive yield investments in the current low interest rate environment, with prospective returns not suitably compensating investors for the associated risk.
-Whilst we did expect the TCI Real Estate Partners Fund III, which currently represents 2.1% of NAV, to draw down additional capital from our commitment over the coming year, the economic impact of the pandemic has made that less certain.
-Our current undrawn commitment stands at approximately US\$12.0 million at the end of the period.
+Whilst the sale of most of our holding in Brookfield and all of our holding in Terraform Power has reduced our allocation to yield investments, we expect the rate at which our commitment to the TCI Real Estate Partners Fund III is drawn down to accelerate during the coming year.
+That holding currently represents 1.8% of NAV, with US \$13.0 million remaining undrawn at 31 December 2019.
 This fund provides asset-backed loans to prime real estate development projects that are best in class in terms of energy efficiency and environmental standards.
-We believe these loans offer an outstanding risk-reward proposition with multiple layers of downside protection including seniority in the capital structure, loan-to-value ratios of below 65% and third party guarantees as additional collateral where required.
+We believe that these loans offer an outstanding risk-reward proposition with multiple layers of downside protection including seniority in the capital structure, loan-to-value ratios of below 65% and third party guarantees as additional collateral where required.
 The strategy has historically generated returns of circa 11% annually since inception.